tonethar/IGME-430-Fall-2020/weekly/week-4.md

 - demo starter code (link is also in myCourses): https://github.com/IGM-RichMedia-at-RIT/body-parse-example
 - demo YouTube video (link is also in myCourses): https://www.youtube.com/watch?v=QY5sBCg6Ksg
 - \*\***YOU NEED TO GO THROUGH THIS ON YOUR OWN**\*\*
+- For the "done version" of this demo, see the Week 5 *Content* section of myCourses, under *DONE FILES*

 <hr>